FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/_archive/__-working-with-sequelize.md

 Install the Sequelize ORM into your project using npm.
 Once you have it installed:

 - Create a sub-directory called `database` inside your server folder.
-- Create a file called `index.js` within the `database` directory and connect to a local PostgreSQL database using the username and password you configured. **This database should be 'empty'.
+- Create a file called `index.js` within the `database` directory and connect to a local Postgres database using the username and password you configured. **This database should be 'empty'.
 It must not have any schema (tables).**

 ---